hedyhli/dotfiles/README.md

 - Icons: nvim-web-devicons
 - Status line: lualine

-A decision like this was as a difficult one to make as projects like fish switching from C++ to Rust (like WTF?)

-But my reasoning is like theirs, my startup time has improved significantly and this switch came with many other advantages including opening up a world of many modern, speedy plugins with very useful (not exactly due to being trendy) functionalities.
+Ever since then, my startup time has improved significantly and this switch came with many other advantages including opening up a world of many modern, speedy plugins with very useful (not exactly due to being trendy) functionalities.

-Yes, I still use dracula theme.

-Yes, I still don't use fancy separators for my status line.

-Yes, I still don't use a dashboard, nor open up a sidebar of file explorer automatically.

 I like to choose plugins that are fast, customizable, and generally does not have feature creep.

-**Regarding bufferline**

-lualine provides tabline support, which displays the list of buffers at the top of the window where vim tabs are supposed to be.

-If there is another plugin that provides similar customization capabilities as lualine but does not have tabline, I would happily switch to that.

-Even though I don't use tabs much, I prefer to have the list of buffers at the bottom on the command line rather than taking up space at the top.

-No, I don't wish to have hover events, "x"-close buttons, filetype icons on the buffer line.
-My nvim should be a lightweight editor that has particular useful capabilities from IDEs.

 **LSP and completion**

 I use the official lsp-config plus nvim-cmp.

-For cmp, I have sources for latex (useful symbol input), emojis (useful for docs), buffer (sometimes useful, mostly noisy), git (oh well), calc (also useful for docs), path (useful for shell scripts and docs), cmdline (avoid opening the browser search too much), and snippy.

 **Linting**